anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Expert reviewers are to use the following criteria for extensions defined in this document, which include but are not limited to:

-1. Does the extension define an extension identifier follow the naming conventions described in (#extension_identifier) and (#camel_casing)?
+1. Does the extension define an extension identifier following the naming conventions described in (#extension_identifier) and (#camel_casing)?
 For any recommendations regarding naming conventions (guidance given using RECOMMENDED, SHOULD, etc...), does the extension describe the need for